louistaii/AI-Influencer/README.md

-# Claire: Ai Influencer
+# Ai Influencer

+## Introduction
+The purpose of this project is to generate AI instagram worthy pictures with consistent facial features.
+The project is mainly powered by Diffusers from [huggingface](https://huggingface.co/docs/diffusers/index).
+This repository, together with an Instagram manager bot, can be made to manage a AI influencer account on its own.
+See [Claire Reety](#claire) for example of implementation.
+The LORA weights found in this repository are trained to generate Claires's features specifically.
+However, the repository is made to be flexible for anyone with their own trained model to use.

 <div align="left">
   <img src="https://drive.google.com/uc?id=1waE5gjU2Gcnt1QWoNamjMjwd95QiZfhN" />
 </div>

-## Introduction
-The purpose of this project is to generate AI instagram worthy pictures with consistent facial features.
-This project is mainly powered by Diffusers from [huggingface](https://huggingface.co/docs/diffusers/index).
-The face of Claire is completelly AI generated.
-The LORA weights found in this repository are trained to generate Claires's features specifically.
-However, the repository is made to be flexible for anyone with their own trained model and wishes to create their own AI influencer to use.

 ## Updates

-**`2023-30-12`**:
+**`2023-30-12`**: Automatic prompt generator added to vary type of images generated for better realism. "setup.py" and "requirements.txt" updated.
+Tests for NSFW images implemented and automatic re-generating of images until SFW ones produced.